marcogallotta/plant-monitor/README.md

 # plant-monitoring

 A small plant-tracking system for a balcony setup.
 A Raspberry Pi camera node takes scheduled photos and uploads them to a laptop backend.
-The backend stores photos and metadata in Postgres and serves a dashboard for review, comparison, timelapse playback, and notes.
+The backend stores photos and metadata in Postgres and serves a dashboard for review, comparison, timelapse playback, notes, and SD card import.

 ## Architecture